boucaron/randomstuff/SolarStudy.md

 My daily mean are about 12.3 kWh to 13.7 kWh.
 From March to September, this single array should provide enough.
-But I think a more realistic figure will be from April to mid September.
-Due to shadows not taken in account, the production will be less.
+But I think a more realistic figure will be from April to mid September, due to shadows not taken in account, the production will be less.

 ### Middle Garden

-Similar to the Power Shed setup, the Middle Garden will have one or two rows of panels with the same specifications.
+Similar to the Power Shed setup, the Middle Garden can have one or two rows of panels with the same specifications.
 The orientation and performance will be identical, with an earlier startup compared to the Power Shed.
 Bifacial panels are not considered due to their high price and minimal power difference, which does not justify the investment.

 If the inverter is big enough, it is possible to only put panels, the mppt controller and the battery.
 It means you can save the cost and the power usage during the night of another inverter.
-The problem will be still a slighter overproduction during summer.
+The problem will have an even slighter overproduction during summer.